 The UK market experience during the Falklands was similar.
 Although the war between Argentina and the UK dominated headlines for months, it had little effect on the UK’s stock market – in fact, a bull run continued for five years up to the Black Monday crash on 19 October, 1987.

 After the EU referendum result in 2016, UK assets reacted immediately and violently.
 But the global economy was rebounding at the time, fuelled by Chinese stimulus and the prospect of pro-cyclical tax policies from the US, so global markets soon recovered their poise.
-Any investors selling at this point would have missed out on nearly 50% returns from world equities to date1.
+Any investors selling at this point would have missed out on nearly 50% returns from world equities to date

 While the Brexit debates can feel exhausting, divisive and all-consuming now, doing little to inspire investment confidence, we believe other factors will continue to have a bigger effect on portfolios.